Generation X: Conservative and neoliberal turn

 Some older Gen Xers started high school in the waning years of the Carter presidency, but much of the cohort became socially and politically conscious during the Reagan Era.
-President Ronald Reagan, voted in office principally by the boomer generation, embraced laissez-faire economics with vigor.
+President Ronald Reagan, voted in office principally by the Boomer generation, embraced laissez-faire economics with vigor.
 His policies included cuts in the growth of government spending, reduction in taxes for the higher echelon of society, legalization of stock buybacks, and deregulation of key industries.
-Measures had drastic consequences on the social fabric of the country even if, gradually, reforms gained acceptability and exported overseas to willing participants.
 The early 1980s recession saw unemployment rise to 10.8% in 1982; requiring, more often than not, dual parental incomes.
-One-in-five American children grew up in poverty during this time.
+One in five American children grew up in poverty during this time.
 The federal debt almost tripled during Reagan's time in office, from $998 billion in 1981 to $2.857 trillion in 1989, placing greater burden of repayment on the incoming generation.

 Government expenditure shifted from domestic programs to defense.
 Remaining funding initiatives, moreover, tended to be diverted away from programs for children and often directed toward the elderly population, with cuts to Medicaid and programs for children and young families, and protection and expansion of Medicare and Social Security for the elderly population.
 These programs for the elderly were not tied to economic need.
 Congressman David Durenberger criticized this political situation, stating that while programs for poor children and for young families were cut, the government provided "free health care to elderly millionaires".

-The crack epidemic and AIDS
+Crack epidemic and AIDS

-Gen Xers came of age or were children during the 1980s crack epidemic, which disproportionately impacted urban areas as well as the African-American community.
-The U.S. Drug turf battles increased violent crime. crack addiction impacted communities and families.
+Gen Xers came of age or were children during the 1980s crack epidemic, which disproportionately impacted urban areas as well as the African-American community in the U.S. Drug turf battles increased violent crime, and crack addiction impacted communities and families.
 Between 1984 and 1989, the homicide rate for black males aged 14 to 17 doubled in the U.S., and the homicide rate for black males aged 18 to 24 increased almost as much.
 The crack epidemic had a destabilizing impact on families, with an increase in the number of children in foster care.
 In 1986, President Reagan signed the Anti-Drug Abuse Act to enforce strict mandatory minimum sentencing for drug users.
 He also increased the federal budget for supply-reduction efforts.

-Fear of the impending AIDS epidemic of the 1980s and 1990s loomed over the formative years of Generation X. The emergence of AIDS coincided with Gen X's adolescence, with the disease first clinically observed in the U.S. in 1981.
-By 1985, an estimated one-to-two million Americans were HIV-positive.
+The AIDS epidemic of the 1980s and 1990s loomed over the adolescence and young adulthood of Generation X. The disease was first clinically observed in the U.S. in 1981; by 1985, an estimated one-to-two million Americans were HIV-positive.
 This particularly hit the LGBT community.
 As the virus spread, at a time before effective treatments were available, a public panic ensued.
 Sex education programs in schools were adapted to address the AIDS epidemic, which taught Gen X students that sex could kill them.